eslam-mahmoud/goproxy/README.md

 So prefared to use `CURL` for now

 ### Deploying to production
-For now I have trupple running this app to prod/staging env, all the requests fails with message like
+For now I have trupple running this app to prod/staging env, all the requests fails with message like as nginx does not support http connect out of the box https://github.com/chobits/ngx_http_proxy_connect_module
 ```
 $ curl https://api.giphy.com/v1/gifs/search?q=morning\&api_key=231\&limit=1 -v -x https://goproxy.eslam.me
 *   Trying 157.245.246.176:443...